Sources for More Information

 - Ensure urban greening efforts are biologically sound and sustainable.

 Forest Service cooperative programs are currently being redesigned to make more effective use of federal resources.
 Programs will be focused on issues and landscapes of national importance and prioritized through state and regional assessments.
-Over the next five years an increasing percentage of funding will be focused on the landscape-scale projects.
+Over the next years an increasing percentage of funding will be focused on the landscape-scale projects.